andygock/text-share/README.md

 6. **To end sharing:**

     Simply close the browser tab or window on all devices.
 Once all users disconnect, the room is automatically cleared on the server and all images are deleted.

+### Join by PIN

+If scanning a QR code or copying the full URL is not practical, you can use a 6-digit PIN to invite someone into your room.
+This is shown as a sub-option of "Share the URL":

+- Click "Share with PIN" in the room UI.
+A temporary 6-digit code will be generated and shown on your screen (expires shortly).
+- Read or type the 6-digit PIN to the other person.
+They should open the site and choose "Join with PIN" (or visit `/join`) and enter the code.
+- The room owner will receive a join request and must Accept the request.
+Once accepted, the requester is redirected into the room.

+Security notes

+- The PIN is short (6 digits) by design for convenience; it is tied to a server-side ephemeral invite and expires quickly (default: 2 minutes).
+- The owner must explicitly Accept the join request; repeated wrong attempts are limited and temporarily blocked.
+- All communication uses the existing WebSocket channel and TLS/WSS when deployed over HTTPS.

 ---